katmfoo/awp-pictures/README.md

 # What files to look at

 The frameworks I used create a lot of files that you really don't need to look at.
-I recommend looking over the following files in the following order, the code should document itself well enough. (links go to txt versions of each file)
+I recommend looking over the following files in the following order, the code should document itself well enough.

 ## Database